Support

 Thus, new internship opportunities are added regularly.

-You can explore the positions and check for suggestions that the matchmaking platform raises for you.
+You can explore the available opportunities and check for suggestions that the matchmaking platform suggests to you.

 The ORCID is a unique identifier that connects you to your academic and professional activities, making it easier for others to recognise your work.
 Registering is quick and free—simply visit the ORCID website (https://orcid.org), provide your name and email, create a secure password, and set your account visibility preferences.
 Once you verify your email address, your ORCID profile will be ready to use, allowing you to add information such as publications, achievements, and affiliations.